 Why?
-Because if you have the right tools, even just the basic essential sewing tools set, you’ll find that it’s a lot easier to get crackin’ with your sewing your own clothes journey.
+Because if you have the right tools, even just the basic essential sewing tools set, you’ll find that it’s a lot easier to get crackin’ when it comes to sewing your own clothes!

 Note: Some of the links in this post are affiliate links, which means I may receive a commission if you make a purchase at no further cost to you.

 Some people refer to sewing tools as notions.
 I stick to the term tools.
 They are tools that help me achieve what I see in my head, much like a DIY-er using a hammer and a saw to build a table.
 Right?

 If you’ve ever been to a sewing store, you’ll know that it can be quite an overwhelming and inspiring place to be.
 I used to go to sewing shops with my gran when I was little, and loved exploring al the different shelves and drawers.